pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 Pywbemcli supports multiple output formats for command results by using the :ref:`--output-format general option`.

-The output formats fall into three groups (table formats, CIM object formats, and a tree format); however, not all formats are supported or applicable for all commands.
+The output formats fall into several groups (table formats, CIM object formats, text formats, and a tree format); however, not all formats are supported or applicable for all commands.
 For more details, see :ref:`Output formats`.

 .. _`Other miscellaneous general options`: